jhuang448/beatmap_generator/README.md

 Currently only using: Standard -> Beatmap Pack -> 800-899
 ## How to use:
+To read osu file, evaluate its rhythm, train a GAN model and get generated output, simply run the ``scipt.sh``(Linux or MacOS) or ``script.bat``(Windows).
+Remember to modify the path to the corresponding file in the script before running.

 To train the GAN model, simply run the follow scripts:
 ```